PGSSoft/AutoMate-AppBuddy/README.md

 Full documentation is available at [CocoaDocs.org](http://cocoadocs.org/docsets/AutoMate-AppBuddy).

-If you want to handle your custom launch environments, you have to implement `Handler` protocol.
-Example:
+If you want to handle your custom launch environments, you have to implement `Handler` protocol, e.g.

 ```swift
 struct CustomHandler: Handler {